AnnahMuli/Longitudinal-markers-in-Twins/README.md

 # JointModel
-Software implementation of the methods presented in the manuscript
+This repository consists of software implementation of the methods presented in the manuscript in R.

 Title: "Modelling the effect of Longitudinal Markers on Left-Truncated Time-to-Event Outcomes in Twin Studies"